Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 Identification of Appropriate Adult Relatives and Nonrelative Extended Family Members (NREFMs)

-Relatives and NREFMs are the preferred placement resource and must be considered first for all children who are in need of out-of-home care services.
+It is the Department's practice that relatives and NREFMs are the preferred placement resource and must be considered first for all children who are in need of out-of-home care services.

 A relative includes the following:

-• Grandparents;
+• Grandparents

-• Adult siblings;
+• Adult siblings

-• Any adult who is related to the child by blood, adoption, or affinity within the fifth degree of kinship, including stepparents, step siblings, and all relatives whose status is preceded by the words "great", great-great", or "grand", or the spouse of any of these persons, even if the marriage was terminated by death or dissolution;
+• Any adult who is related to the child by blood, adoption, or affinity within the fifth degree of kinship, including stepparents, step siblings, and all relatives whose status is preceded by the words "great", great-great", or "grand", or the spouse of any of these persons, even if the marriage was terminated by death or dissolution.

 • Any other adult relatives suggested by the parents or children.
 A nonrelative extended family member is defined as an adult caregiver who has an established familial relationship a relative of the child or a familial or mentoring relationship with the child.